zeromq/rfc/content/docs/rfcs/37/README.md

 ### The Exclusive Pair Pattern

 The implementation SHOULD follow http://rfc.zeromq.org/spec:31/EXPAIR for the semantics of exclusive PAIR sockets.

+### The Client-Server Pattern

+The implementation SHOULD follow http://rfc.zeromq.org/spec:47/CLIENTSERVER for the semantics of CLIENT and SERVER sockets.

+### **NEW:** Thread-Safe Socket Types

+Thread-safe is a new family of socket types which are safe to use from multiple threads, both for sending and receiving.

+For thread-safety the sockets API MUST be atomic, a call to send MUST send the entire message and a call to receive MUST receive the entire message.
+Therefore thread-safe sockets disallow multipart messages.

+Thread-safe socket MUST disallow the sending of multipart messages and MUST discard any multipart messages received from the wire.

+Any additional metadata (e.g routing-id or topic) must be attached to the message.

+#### Multipart Message Definition

+A multipart message is multiple sequential ZMTP messages, where all but the last message has the MORE flag set.

 ## Connection Heartbeating